 The tissue in the eyes will seal itself, in a similar way in which a small papercut doesn’t require stitches to heal.
 Ensure that you have someone to drive you home after the surgery because you may not drive yourself home after the procedure.

 This surgery will not take a long time, and you may feel some discomfort in the beginning, but once it is successful, you can regain your eyesight, and you may not even need glasses after healing.
-Minor irritation is normal after surgery, but anything more is uncommon, and you should talk to your doctor for any post-operative pain.
+A minor irritation is normal after surgery, but anything more is uncommon, and you should talk to your doctor for any post-operative pain.

 Recovery From Cataract Surgery